Katoor dynasty: Origins

-Territorial expansion
+After a review of various claimed origins of the dynasty, Hidayat ur Rahman (2011) suggests the dynasty to have indigenous origin in the Hindu Kush region, and to be related to the Kator people of the neighbouring Bashgal Valley in Kafiristan (now Nuristan).
+(Note: "The geographical, traditional, oral and historical evidence proves that the Katur and Khushwakht families of Chitral and Yasin and the Katur or Katir tribe have the same origin."
+(Rahman 2011)) He further points out to the close links of the dynasty with the Kator people and that during the wars with Rais dynasty, Katoor rulers frequently sought refuge with the Kators of Bashgal.

+History

 When the dynasty was first founded by Shah Katoor, his domains included lower Chitral, Kunar Valley, Lot-Kuh, Torkhow and Mulkhow regions of upper Chitral.
 Under Shah Katoor the II, Mastuj and the Yasin Valley also came under Katoor domination.
-The Kati and Kom tribes of Kafiristan, tribes of Dir Kohistan, Swat Kohistan and Kalam paid a yearly tribute to the Mehtar.
-Shah Katoor the III invaded Wakhan in retaliation for a raid on Chitral from Wakhan, and forced the Mir of Wakhan to pay tribute as well.
-In 1876, Mehtar Aman ul-Mulk conquered the Ghizer and Puniyal and laid siege to the Dogra garrison of the Maharaja of Kashmir in the Gilgit fort.
-During this time the tribes of Darel, Tangir and Kandia and the state of Nagar also paid tribute to the Mehtar of Chitral.
+The Kati and Kom tribes of Kafiristan, tribes of Dir Kohistan, Swat Kohistan and Kalam paid a yearly tribute to the mehtar.
+Shah Katoor the III invaded Wakhan in retaliation for a raid on Chitral from Wakhan, and forced the mir of Wakhan to pay tribute as well.
+In 1876, Mehtar Aman ul-Mulk conquered the Ghizer and Puniyal and laid siege to the Dogra garrison of the maharaja of Kashmir in the Gilgit fort.
+During this time the tribes of Darel, Tangir and Kandia and the state of Nagar also paid tribute to the mehtar of Chitral.
 The Katoor dynasty's influence reached its peak under Mehtar Aman ul-Mulk, when territories of Ghizer, Yasin and Ishkoman were conquered in 1880.